mojontwins/VANE/readme.md

 VANE is a Visual Novel engine for SEGA Mega CD (we have in mind porting it to other weird systems such as PC XT/CGA, for example).
 It's based upon several subprograms which are chained together to create a game.
 There's one module missing: a Snatcher style battle engine which I never finished.

 VANE was created in 2015 as a vehicle to create remakes of some old visual novels for MSDOS made by na_th_an circa 1994-1995.
-In mid 2015, Jon Cortazar from Rel3vo helped us with planning and design, making the engine much more flexible and powerful.
+In mid 2015, Jon Cortazar from Relevo helped us with planning and design, making the engine much more flexible and powerful.

 You will need BasiEgaXorz.
 Go get it from http://devster.monkeeh.com/sega/basiegaxorz/ .
 Read some docs and get a hello world program running from a cart in your emulator before even attempting to read this doc.